-If your power goes out during a hurricane, which is likely if your area is in a floodplain or is under mandatory evacuation, your fridge and freezer will thaw without power.
+If your power goes out during a hurricane, which is likely if your area is in a floodplain or is under mandatory evacuation, your fridge and freezer will thaw.
 Either dispose of any perishable foods or wait until after the hurricane to determine if they’re salvageable.

 Tip: Use the quarter test!
 Fill a cup of water and freeze it.
 Before you leave your home, place a quarter on top of the ice.
-When you get back, you can see if your freezer thawed and re-froze by checking if the quarter melted into the ice.
+When you get back, you can see if your freezer thawed and re-froze by checking if the quarter sanke into the melted ice.

-Turning off your electricity at the main breaker can prevent surges through floodwater around your home.
+Turning off your electricity at the main breaker can protect your home from power surges caused by floodwater.
 Do not turn off your natural gas at the meter.
 Learn more about hurricane safety tips for electricity and natural gas.

-If you decide to leave all of your utilities on, be sure to turn off as many electrical devices in your home as possible.
+If you decide to leave your electricity on, be sure to turn off as many electrical devices in your home as possible.

 Clear all lawn chairs, decorations, children’s toys and other movable objects by either tying them down or moving them inside your home or garage.